 Although Adderall has been used for quite some time, the amount of prescriptions written for the drug has increased significantly.
-The drug’s benefits to people who have ADHD makes it a preferred choice.
+The drug’s benefits to people who have ADHD make it a preferred choice.
 According to the National Center for Biotechnology Information, ADHD became an official educational disability in 1991.
-This approval caused an extreme growth of the ADHD diagnosis, tripling in number.
+This approval caused an excessive growth of the ADHD diagnosis, tripling in number.
 Thus, Adderall became even more prevalent as a mechanism to treat this disease.
 As with many prescription substances, though, there became an epidemic of misuse.
-Research shows there are many long term effects of Adderall abuse and addiction.
+Research shows there are many long-term effects of Adderall abuse and addiction.
 If you are looking for an Adderall addiction treatment center, Memphis Recovery Centers can help.

 - Other difficulties may include loss of motor control and coordination, stomach pain, shortness of breath, tremors, heart palpitations, and psychosis.

 - The longer the drug is used, and the more you take, the higher the long-term side effects are of Adderall.

 What Should I Do for Adderall Addiction?

 Studies show that Adderall is an addicting drug.
 Experts advise that a long-term inpatient treatment center is the best course of action.
 This will equip you for life outside the safe walls of the center and help prevent relapses.
 Understanding your disease and the situations you may encounter that trigger drug use is imperative.
 A controlled withdrawal will help you face recovery safely.